bagustris/octave-tutorial/_episodes/03-loops.md

 > ~~~
 > {: .bash}
 >
-> We can also do something similar with MATLAB, using the `dir` command:
+> We can also do something similar with Octave, using the `dir` command:
 >
 > ~~~
 > files = dir('*.csv')